 Vicarious liability is generally used to establish the liability of an employer for an employee’s actions.
 For example, a trucking company is liable for damages caused by a truck accident caused by an employee.

-How Does Contributory Fault Impact a Car Accident Case?
+How Does Contributory Fault Impact a Car Accident Case in San Diego?

 An accident victim could be partially to blame for causing a car crash.
 If so, the victim is not barred from recovering compensation for damages.

 For example, suppose a jury awards you $500,000 for a car accident lawsuit.
 However, the jury finds that you were 25% to blame for the cause of the car crash.
 Therefore, you would receive 75% of the value of your damages.